-- 1.1 The purposes of this report are: - To share with the Conference the proposed attached Supervision Policy; - To explain the recommendations of the Supervision Reference Group (SRG) in the light of research into the implementation of the Interim Supervision Policy; - 1.2 The Supervision Reference Group is grateful to: - The Ministries Committee for their commendation of the report and for their guidance which has been incorporated into the policy; - The Methodist Council for their scrutiny of the report; - All those who took part in the research in 2018 and 2019-20; - Dr Lynette Harborne who undertook the qualitative research in 2019-20; - All those supervisees, supervisors, trainers and keeper of supervision implementation plans whose commitment has enabled the implementation of the Interim Supervision Policy and the benefits described below.
+- 1.1 The purposes of this draft report are: - To share with the Council the proposed attached Supervision Policy; - To explain the recommendations of the Supervision Reference Group (SRG) in the light of research into the implementation of the Interim Supervision Policy; - To provide budget lines for the consideration of the Strategy and Resources Committee (Report, Section 7 to be completed). - 1.2 The Supervision Reference Group is grateful to: - The Ministries Committee for their commendation of the report and for their guidance which has been incorporated into the policy; - All those who took part in the research in 2018 and 2019-20; - Dr Lynette Harborne who undertook the qualitative research in 2019-20; - All those supervisees, supervisors, trainers and keeper of supervision implementation plans whose commitment has enabled the implementation of the Interim Supervision Policy.